IBMAppModernization/app-modernization-plants-by-websphere-jee6/README.md

 ## How it Works

 The app consists  of a Java EE  web app for a fictional online plant store.
-It support user registration and purchases of various plants.
+It supports user registration and purchases of various plants.

 <p align="center">
   <kbd>